OpenStack command line client tools for Pouta

 openstack security group create <security group name>

-To add a rule to this new group that allows ping from a specific source network, you can run the following command:
+Add a rule to this new group that allows ping from a specific source network:

-openstack security group rule create --proto icmp --src-ip <source network> --dst-port 0 <security group name>
+openstack security group rule create --proto icmp --remote-ip <source network> --dst-port 0 <security group name>

-openstack security group rule create --proto tcp --src-ip <source network> --dst-port 22 <security group name>
+openstack security group rule create --proto tcp --remote-ip <source network> --dst-port 22 <security group name>

-You can assign the newly created security group to your virtual server with the following command:
+Assign the newly created security group to your virtual server:

 openstack server add security group <server> <security group name>

-By default all connections to virtual machines are blocked.
-This will allow ping and SSH access.
+By default, all connections to virtual machines are blocked.
+This command allows ping and SSH access.

 Server groups and affinity

-Openstack has an option to create so called server groups with specific affinity and anti-affinity rules.
+Openstack has the option to create so-called server groups with specific affinity and anti-affinity rules.
 You specify if you want to use a specific group when launching a server.

-A server group with the affinity rule guarantees that all virtual machines launched into that group are launched on the same physical server.
-A server group with the anti-affinity rule guarantees that all servers in the group are launched on different physical servers.
+A server group with an affinity rule guarantees that all virtual machines launched in the group are launched on the same physical server.
+A server group with an anti-affinity rule guarantees that all servers in the group are launched on different physical servers.
 If no suitable physical server is found, the virtual machine will not be created.

-After that, you can launch virtual machines into that group by specifying the group ID in the hint parameter.
+After that, you can launch virtual machines in the group by specifying the group ID in the hint parameter.

 openstack server create --flavor <flavor> --image <image id> --key-name <key name> --hint group=<server group id> <name for machine>

-You can see what virtual machines belong to the server group with the following command.
+Check which virtual machines belong to the server group:

 openstack server group show <server group id>